kristinabp/web-course-project/README.md

 # web-course-project

-System that enables students to upload their presentation invitation.
+System that enables students to upload their presentation invitations.

 This is a team project for the WEB Technologies course.
 The website is created using HTML and CSS for the front-end part and Javascript and PHP for the back-end part.